Related Questions

 Yes, but location, time, and material of the yard sign are outlined in our code.
 For example, a typical plastic yard sign cannot be placed in the right of way and can only be up for 60 days.
 Otherwise, this is a code violation.
 For sign specifications, review our Sign Code

 Noise complaints, including barking dogs, are handled by the Code Enforcement Official.
-File a complaint here or call 720.597.5210.
+File a complaint here or call non-emergency dispatch at 720.652.4222 while the noise is occurring.

 Yes, but a temporary use permit is required for all mobile food trucks operating in Mead, including confirmation of insurance and health department certification.
-Please contact the Deputy Clerk for more information.
+Please contact the abrossman [at] townofmead.org (subject: Mobile%20Food%20Truck) (Deputy Clerk) for more information.
 Anyone operating a mobile food truck without a temporary permit is in violation of town code.

 No, a permit is not required to have a yard sale.
 A resident may have a maximum of six (6) yard sales per calendar year.
 Each yard sale event is allowed to run a maximum of four (4) consecutive days and each event may not occur within thirty (30) days of a prior yard sale event.

 Yes, chickens are allowed through a special use permit.
 The permit for the keeping of backyard chicken hens may be issued without requiring a public hearing and subject to the criteria outlined in Sec.
 7-6-45.
-No more than four (4) chicken hens are permitted per parcel and roosters are prohibited.
+No more than six (6) chicken hens are permitted per parcel, and roosters are prohibited.